Want to start a recycling program in your city? These tips will help you get started and encourage your city to recycle.

 While many cities in Oklahoma have recycling programs, there are still many that don’t.
 So what can you do if your city doesn’t have a recycling program?
 It’s not something that will happen overnight but there are things you can do to encourage your city to recycle.

 - Talk to city officials and ask questions like, have you looked into having a recycling program?
-What would be your concerns about offering recycling?
+What would be your concerns about offering a recycling program?

 - Talk to people in your city to find out if others are interested in recycling.
 You can even set up a free survey on Google Docs or many other sites and share it on sites like Facebook, to find out what the interest levels are.

-- If your city contracts out your trash, see if you can talk to the trash company to find out if they offer recycling.
+- If your city contracts out your trash, see if you can talk to the trash company to find out if they offer a recycling program.

-- Ask to speak at a city council meeting about recycling and your desire to have recycling in your town.
+- Ask to speak at a city council meeting about recycling and your desire to have a recycling program in your town.

 - Check out the Oklahoma Recycling Association, they have a lot of great information on recycling.